plone/volto/docs/source/configuration/slots.md

 }
 ```

-This helper predicate allows you to make a slot render if the current content type is match.
+The `ContentTypeCondition` helper predicate allows you to render a slot when the given content type matches the current content type.
 It takes a list of possible content types.

 ### Custom predicates

-You can provide your own predicate helpers to determine if your slot component has to render or not.
+You can create your own predicate helpers to determine whether your slot component should render.
-The `SlotRenderer` will pass down the current `content` and the `pathname`.
+The `SlotRenderer` will pass down the current `content` and the `pathname` into your custom predicate helper.
 If that is not enough you could tailor your own `SlotRenderer`s or shadow the original to match your requirements.